La-Sian/100-Days-Of-Code-/README.md

 DAY 54

-Today was hackathon Friday, were the breif was about
+Today was hackathon Friday, were the breif was about to make a frontended app that replicates a real life app.

 DAY 55